 As a dog owner myself, this is not an unusual request at all.
-Only dog owners can relate to something as normal as including their 4 legged best friend in their big day.
+Only dog owners can relate to something as normal as including their dogs at weddings.

 The Popular Trend